deeplearning4j/deeplearning4j/rl4j/README.md

 * Continuous control
 * Policy Gradient
-* Update gym-java-client when gym-http-api gets compatible with pixels environments to play with Pong, Doom, etc ..
+* Update rl4j-gym to make it compatible with pixels environments to play with Pong, Doom, etc ..